One Kalakaua Senior Living

 No analysis available

-I searched the remarks for any explicit salt-water pool wording.
-The pool is repeatedly described as heated, along with a jacuzzi, but never identified as salt water.
+I searched for explicit salt-water pool wording such as "saltwater pool," "salt pool," or "saline pool."
+The pool is repeatedly described as heated with a jacuzzi/whirlpool, but there is no salt-water pool mention.

 No analysis available